- Posted by plantpro

 - 0 Comments

-Florida is known for its beautiful beaches and warm weather, and while tourists may flock to different parts of the state, there are millions of people who call it home all year-round.
+Florida is known for its beautiful beaches and warm weather, and while tourists may flock to different parts of the state, there are millions of people who call it home all year round.
 Those who live in Florida know generous amounts of beautiful and native plants grow all over, with many residents beautifying their yards with stunning flora, strategically placing them to be most pleasing to the eye.
 However, because Florida’s climate is so unique, you need to choose your plants carefully.
-If you are looking to dress up your yard with some colorful foliage, here are eight of the easiest flowers to grow in Florida.
+If you are looking to dress up your yard with some colorful foliage, here are Plant Professional’s picks for eight of the easiest flowers to grow in Florida.

 Sweet William “Pinks”